The Fellow Ode has been out for a while now.

 But on the other hand, they can grind fine enough for espresso.
 In terms of flavor quality, the Ode is miles ahead of the conical grinders from Baratza (Encore and Virtuoso).

 I also think Ode does a better job out of the box than Wilfa Uniform.
+UX is superior, and the coffee tastes cleaner and sweeter with the new Gen 2 burrs, compared to the much more generic Wilfa burrs (sourced from Italmill).
 What if you fit SSP burrs in both of them?
-Then it will be difficult to tell the difference.
+Then, it will be difficult to tell the difference.
 However, the Wilfa Uniform feels like its motor is very close to being underpowered when used with SSP burrs, sometimes even stalling, which is not the case for the Ode.

 However, a few years after its launch, you can get the Uniform at a discounted price in Europe.
 That’s an argument in favor of the Norwegian brand.

-Of course, we also have to mention the DF64.
-But that grinder is like the polar opposite of the Ode in terms of aesthetics and functions.
+Of course, we also have to mention the DF64 Gen 2.
+But that grinder is like the polar opposite of the Ode regarding aesthetics and functions.
 And it’s designed for espresso.
-However, if you’re going to install SSP MP’s and want a multipurpose grinder, it’s probably the better choice.
+If you’re planning to install SSP burrs and want a multipurpose grinder that’s very good for espresso, it’s the better choice.

 Fellow Ode Grinder Review: The Verdict